 In other words, when multiple parties cause an accident that injures someone, each party is responsible for his or her own portion of the noneconomic damages if its individual liability is less than 50% of the total liability of all the defendants combined.

 Article 16 does not apply to the economic damages in the case, such as medical bills and lost wages.
 So, an injured party may recover all of his or her economic damages from any defendant.
 Then, that defendant can pursue the other defendants to recover their specific portions of the damages.

 If you are a plaintiff in a case with multiple defendants, it is important that your attorney be familiar with Article 16.
-Here at Sullivan, Papain, Block, McGrath & Cannavo, P.C., our attorneys will walk you through Article 16 and explain how it may affect your case.
+Here at Sullivan, Papain, Block, McGrath & Cannavo, P.C., our New York City personal injury lawyers will walk you through Article 16 and explain how it may affect your case.